 Carion Fenn © 2014 - 2017 | All Rights Reserved | Website Designed & Maintained by Ron Fenn, Carion Fenn Foundation

-Carion Fenn is the President of the Carion Fenn Foundation and the host of Health 180 with Carion Fenn on Rogers TV Durham.
-She is an Award-Winning inclusiveness and accessibility patient advocate.
+Carion Fenn is the President & CEO of the Carion Fenn Foundation; Host of Health 180 with Carion Fenn on Rogers TV Durham; a Town of Ajax Mayoral Candidate 2018; a 6x Award-Winning inclusiveness and accessibility patient healthcare advocate.
 Carion is a Member of Lakeridge Health Board of Trustees, Board Quality Committee & Co-Chair Ajax Pickering Hospital Community Panel.
-She is an Accessibility Advisor to Town of Ajax Council on the Accessibility Advisory Committee.
-She is honoured to be selected for 100 Accomplished Black Canadian Women 2018.
+She is an Accessibility Advisor to Town of Ajax Council & Vice Chair on the Accessibility Advisory Committee.
+Carion is a member of the Jamaican Canadian Association and honoured to be selected for 100 Accomplished Black Canadian Women 2018.

 Carion has received several recognitions for her community service, including the Ontario Volunteer Service Award (10 YRS) from the Ontario Provincial Government, Adult Ajax Civic Award (Town’s Highest Honour), Education and Accessibility Community Award from the Town of Ajax, Spinal Cord Injury Ontario and University Health Network Patti Dawson Award, and Advocacy Award from Abilities Awards.